|

 Printshop T-Shirt - $10

-in sizes S-M-L-XL, with bright red logo on front left.
-This
+tees.
+They are available in sizes S-M-L-XL, with bright red orange

 All sales proceeds from the t-shirt sales will benefit the Printshops programs.